Roadtrip: Downtown Lakeland, Lake Placid, and Lake Wales Shopping

 Located near the Sanctuary, Spook Hill, 863-676-3445, is a mysterious experience for all visitors as their vehicle appears to roll uphill backward from a neutral position!
 Local legends speak of Indian spirits and other apparitions.
 Look for the directional signs around town that point the way to Spook Hill.

-The Lake Wales Art Center, 863-676-8426, provides visitors with rich cultural activities.
+The Lake Wales Art Center, 863-676-8426, provides visitors with rich cultural activities for Lakes Wales shopping.
 Housed in a beautiful building built in 1927 to house the Holy Spirit Catholic Church, 863-676-1556, the Art Center is on the National Register of Historic Places and is one of the most striking examples of Spanish Mission Style architecture found in Florida.

 The enchanting Chalet Suzanne Restaurant & Country Inn, 863-676-6011, features an internationally-famous, award-winning restaurant, uniquely romantic guest accommodations, and includes a grassy airstrip.
 This exquisite inn evokes old-world charm with cozy bungalows in European decor, gabled roofs, tinkling fountains and fragrant orange groves.
-There's also a sparkling lake, lush gardens, a vineyard and a gift boutique.
+There's also a sparkling lake, lush gardens, a vineyard and a gift boutique for Lake Wales shopping.
 Chalet Suzanne, on the National Register of Historic Places, was awarded three stars from the Mobil Guide, and has won numerous honors, including the Wine Spectator Award.